 Lance Storm is arguably one of the best in-ring performers in Pro Wrestling history.
 Wrestling should be about telling a story.
-It is the art of telling a story with your body, and the ring is the blank piece of paper.
+It is the art of telling a story with your body, and the ring is a blank piece of paper.
 Lance Storm knew that better than anyone.
 He may not have been the most electrifying man in sports entertainment like The Rock or a risk-taker like Jeff Hardy, but he was a Canadian wrestling machine.
 Let’s take a look at the career of an underrated technical icon.

 The Calm Before The Storm…in Calgary, Alberta Canada

 Lance Storm is a wrestling machine.
-He began his career training at Hart Bros Pro Wrestling School in Calgary Alberta, Canada.
+He began his career training at Hart Bros Pro Wrestling School in Calgary, Alberta, Canada.
 The Harts are world-famous when it comes to professional wrestling.
-When Stu Hart started The Dungeon, little, did he know how many legends would have trained within those walls?
+When Stu Hart started The Dungeon, little did he know how many legends would have trained within those walls?
 The Dungeon has produced such greats as Bret Hart, Owen Hart, Brian Pillman, Jim Neidhardt, British Bulldog, Edge, Christian, Chris Jericho, Tyson Kidd, and Natalya.

 Speaking of Chris Jericho, Storm and Jericho met in Calgary and formed a bond.
 As a matter of fact, when Lance T. Storm debuted in 1990, it was against Chris Jericho.
 Shortly after that, Storm and Jericho formed a tag team called the Thrillseekers.
 Together the duo headed to Smoky Mountain Wrestling.
 Unfortunately, after only a few matches, Chris Jericho was injured, and Storm had to be a singles competitor.
 Lance Storm stormed through the SMW wrestling roster and won the “Beat the Champ” title.
 After that, Lance Storm left SMW.
 He headed back to Canada and tagged with Chris Jericho again.
 He also spent some time in Japan holding several titles such as the WAR World Six-Man Championship and the Junior Heavyweight Tag Team Championships.